edasaruhan/FTL_LLM_Stacy-Kelvin_Adaisky_Irutingabo/README.md

   - **Response**: "What is the weather today?"

 ## due to a limit dataset the model is not working well , i had to reduce the dataset because the time of the model to learning was so big

+# 4.Text Document Classification

+## Overview
+This project focuses on classifying and clustering text documents.
+The dataset contains 2,225 samples categorized into:

+- Politics
+- Sport
+- Tech
+- Entertainment
+- Business

+## Models Used
+- **Word2Vec:** Generates word embeddings using a shallow neural network.
+- **GloVe:** Creates word embeddings based on global word-word co-occurrence statistics.
+- **BERT:** Provides context-aware embeddings using a transformer-based model.
+-
+## Getting Started

+### Prerequisites
+- Python 3.x
+- Jupyter Notebook (optional)

+Open and run the `.ipynb` files to explore the dataset and models.

+This version covers the essentials while keeping it brief.
+Adjust the contact information and other specifics as needed.
 ## Contact
 Created by [Stacy-Kelvin](https://github.com/yourusername).